 Dr. Maria João Dodman, York University

-Dr. Maria João Dodman is Assistant Professor at York University’s Department of Languages, Literatures and Linguistics.
+Dr. Maria João Dodman is Associate Professor at York University’s Department of Languages, Literatures and Linguistics.
 She is a native of the Azores, Portugal, and she has lived in Canada since 1989.
 She has taught Spanish and Portuguese language and literature in several Ontario institutions before coming to York University where she is assistant professor since 2008.

 Professor Dodman’s original research focused on Portuguese and Spanish literature of the sixteenth and seventeenth centuries.
 In her PhD dissertation she carried out a comparative study regarding the representations of beauty and ugliness in several genres of early modern Iberian literature: poetry, novel, theatre and emblematic literature.
 Within the traditional concepts of beauty and ugliness, she is interested in the contradictions and intersections of literary and social discourses that focus on the representations of marginal and deviant characters that challenge traditional constructions of gender, race and class.
 She has expanded her research to include those marginal and deviant characters encountered by the Portuguese in the literature of the discoveries, with a particular interest in Brazil.
 Currently, Dr. Dodman is researching the concept of Açorianidade [Azoreanness] and its manifestations not only in the literature produced in the region of the Azores, but also in the Diaspora.